LTPPPP/Stick-man/README.md

    - Click and hold the mouse button to stretch the stick.
    - Release the mouse button to drop the stick and walk across it.

-2. **Microphone Mode**:
-   - Make a sound to start stretching the stick.
-   - Stop making a sound to drop the stick and walk across it.

 ## Setup and Installation